CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 There are 3 overrides to **FirebasePushNotificationManager.Initialize**:

 - **FirebasePushNotificationManager.Initialize(Context context, bool resetToken)** : Default method to initialize plugin without supporting any user notification categories.
-Uses a DefaultPushHandler to provide the ui for the notification
+Uses a DefaultPushHandler to provide the ui for the notification.

 - **FirebasePushNotificationManager.Initialize(Context context, bool resetToken, UserNotificationCategories[] categories)**  : Initializes plugin using user notification categories.
-Uses a DefaultPushHandler to provide the ui for the notification supporting buttons on the notification based on the action_click send on the notification
+Uses a DefaultPushHandler to provide the ui for the notification supporting buttons based on the action_click send on the notification

 - **FirebasePushNotificationManager.Initialize(Context context, bool resetToken,IPushNotificationHandler pushHandler)** : Initializes the plugin using a custom push notification handler to provide custom ui and behaviour notifications receipt and opening.

+Example of initialization:

 ```csharp